jbakse/compform_notes/docs/syllabus.md

 | A | 4 | 5 Posts, Very Good Creative/Technical Exploration
 | A+ | 5 | 6 Posts, Extra Credit

 Note: Working at a steady pace is important for this class, but some flexibility is needed.
-Posting 6 high quality sketches in a week will earn extra credit point, which will partially offset a slow week.
+Posting 6 high-quality sketches in a week will earn extra credit point, which will partially offset a slow week.

 ### Undergraduate Grading